ruchanswin/justin-intern-repo/onboarding_program/Working_in_an_agile_team/Agile-Principles.md

 # Summarize the main differences between Scrum and Kanban in your own words

-- Scrum uses a fixed time frame with goals to deliver work, while Kanban is flexible for deadlines and prioritises changes.
+- Scrum uses a fixed time frame with goals to deliver work, while Kanban is flexible for deadlines and priority changes.

 # Identify one Agile principle you think will be most useful in your work